-For smaller deployments, some of these tiers may be run on a single system.
+For smaller deployments, some of these tiers might be run on a single system.
 For example, a common configuration is to use a single node to run the HTTP server and the application server, while the database and directory servers are run on separate servers.
-This is the configuration we have used for most performance benchmarks on Windows and Linux.
-On newer, more powerful Windows systems an outboard 64-bit Linux based HTTP server is required as the Windows version of IHS is only 32-bit.
+This is the configuration we have used for most performance benchmarks on Linux.